 You can use a coat of clear polyurethane on the tiles to protect them from scratching and water damage.

-Before applying, clean the tile and check the label of the polyurethane you buy for any special application instructions.
+Before applying, clean the tile and check the label of the polyurethane you buy for any particular application instructions.
 Use between two and four coats for the best results.

 How To Store Ceramic Art Tiles

 There might be times when you want to display different tiles depending on the season or holidays.
 You can keep them in boxes or Ziploc bags to make the tiles easier to transport, but be sure to use acid-free materials so they do not damage your tiles.

 Put tissue paper between tiles so the top doesn’t get scratched.

 Never stack too many tiles and heavy objects on top of each other, as the pressure can cause damage to the tiles.

 Decorative ceramic art tiles can be used anywhere in the home.
 They add a pop of color and life to any tabletop, mantle, or accent piece.
 You can use them as coasters for drinks, paperweights on your desk, or hang them from the walls with an adhesive back or metal sawtooth hangers.

 Wherever you decide to display your tiles will depend on the room decor and personal preference.
 For example, you can use tiles in an office space to add some color.
 You can hang tiles on your living room wall or place them on a bookshelf to create a focal point in the room.

 The best places to use tiles are those where they can be seen.
 You don’t want them hidden behind a door or something else, so you miss the beautiful art on display.